danmatthews/danmatthews.me/content/posts/2025-05-08-the-invisible-draft-pattern-in-laravel.md

 ## So why is this better?

-Well, now **you only have to build ONE form**: the edit form.
-OR you can build a wizard, with steps!
+The biggest benefit here is simple: now **you only have to build ONE form**: the edit form, including one set of validation rules, and one set of persistence logic.
+You could even build a multi-step wizard, where each step incrementally saves the provided data to the model as you go.

-And now you have a database record and model to anchor everything to:
+And now you have a database record and model to anchor related elements:

-- If you’re creating ticket prices as separate entities, you can create them and use relations to tie them directly to your already created model.
+- If you’re creating multiple ticket prices as separate entities, you can create them and use relations to tie them directly to your already created model.
-- You can upload images and associate them with your model directly, either using columns, or something like Spatie’s media library package.
+- You can upload images and associate them with your model directly, either using columns, or something like [Spatie’s media library](https://spatie.be/docs/laravel-medialibrary/v11/introduction) package.
 - The entire form is designed to show content if it exists in the fields, or show blank inputs if the information is still required.

 ## Separating “real” entries from those created accidentally, or on a whim.

-Here’s the key to this - when someone creates an event, and **doesn’t** fill out any other fields, or proceeds to NOT edit the entity further, the event is NOT shown in the events listing page.
+Here’s the key to this pattern - when someone creates an event, and **doesn’t** fill out any other fields, or proceeds to NOT edit the entity further, the event is NOT shown in the events listing page.

 So if you click “Create” and enter an event name, then immediately hit back, the event won’t be listed there, like it was never created at all, though it does still exist in the database.